 That’s why it’s always good to have paper maps.
 If you plan on traveling a lot by car, invest in an atlas.
 Rand McNally is pretty much the standard.

 If you get a AAA membership, they’ll give you paper maps, too!

 TLTip: When you enter a new state stop at the visitor’s center.
 They’ll have free road maps that will have more detail than an atlas.
 While you’re there you can pick up brochures for local attractions and, if it’s staffed, get some advice on fun places to go.

-I like to have at least one flashlight per adult and to keep one in the glove box or center console.
+I like to have at least one flashlight per person and to keep one in the glove box or center console.
 If you have to get into the trunk to get the flashlight when it’s already dark then you’re, well, in the dark.